Discovery of Edith Vanderbilt’s Christmas Gifts Ledger

 Choose from a variety of expert-guided tours and experiences to help make your visit to Biltmore even more memorable!
 Consider upgrading your visit to include expert-led tours to rarely accessed areas of Biltmore House, guided (or self-guided) outdoor adventures through our historic landscapes, or even a guided wine tasting featuring locally made chocolate pairings.

-Tip: Select ticket types and overnight packages include exclusive guided tours of Biltmore House!
+Tip: Select ticket types and overnight stay packages include exclusive guided tours of Biltmore House!
+Be sure to check currently available activities to make the most of your visit.

-🌷 Afternoon: Gardens and Conservatory (1 to 2 hours)
+🌷 Late afternoon: Gardens and Conservatory (1 to 2 hours)

 Spend time finding your new favorite flower and indulging your senses with a visit to Biltmore’s historic gardens and glass-ceilinged Conservatory.
 Admire the meticulously maintained historic greenhouses filled with tropical plants year-round.

-🥂 Late afternoon to evening: Antler Hill Village and Winery (2+ hours)
+🥂 Evening: Antler Hill Village and Winery (2+ hours)

 Stop by our award-winning winery to toast two fun-filled days at Biltmore with one of our handcrafted estate wines!
 Linger into the evening in Antler Hill Village where you can shop for unique gifts, such as gourmet treats, wines, and the perfect mementos, learn about the Vanderbilt family and their life at home and abroad at The Biltmore Legacy, and savor field-to-table dining.